 Although Halloween in Northern Arizona is nowhere as festive and fun as what I have experienced in the New England and Midwest, you will still find a few events and fall treats this time of year.
 In terms of traditional fall fun, weather, and activities combined, Flagstaff is about as good as it gets in Arizona.

 Below I have listed 12 ways to take advantage of the fall season in Flagstaff.
 You will find that Flagstaff is very different this time of year from Southern Arizona and most of the Southwest in general, offering a great 4 season climate not traditionally found in this part of the country.
-Enjoy the list and be sure to add a few suggestions of your own!

 1. Enjoy a fall foliage hike

 It would be a mistake to take a trip to Flagstaff and never experience any of the trails, most of which are even more spectacular during the fall season.
-While most of the year these trails are fantastic, they really shine during the fall season due to the abundance of color changing aspens found intermixed with the ponderosa.
+While these trails are stunning year-round, they really shine during the fall season due to the abundance of color changing aspens found intermixed with the ponderosa.
 A few of the must do fall trails (all of which offer more than enough leaf peeping opportunities) include the Inner Basin trail, Bear Jaw, the Aspen Nature Loop, the Kachina Trail, and the Veit Springs trail.
 Be prepared for hefty weekend crowds, especially on the very popular Inner Basin (entry is limited the first 2 weekends of October, so get there very early to avoid a long wait!).